Save Part of an Audio File

 "One of our associates was interviewed on a radio program, and the show was podcasted.
 I have saved the podcast to ITunes and burned a CD, but the show is an hour long, and we only want the last 30 minutes.
 Is there a way we can create a file or disc with only that portion?"

-You can save a part of an audio file by first opening the file in an audio editing application and then deleting the portion of the file you don't want to keep.
-There are several free apps which will do the trick, but I like one in particular.
+Editing a segment out of an audio file is relatively easy if you have the right software installed.
+You can save any part of an audio file, including a clip from a podcast, by first opening the file in an audio editing application and then deleting the portion of the file you don't want to keep.
+By There are several free apps which will do the trick, but I like one in particular.

 Edit audio with WavePad